-Saving Grace is a Lutheran Social Service of Minnesota transitional living program for youth under the age of 25 who have experienced sex trafficking.
-We serve youth in the Central Minnesota counties of Aitkin, Cass, Crow Wing, Mille Lacs, Morrison, Todd and Wadena.
+Saving Grace is a Lutheran Social Service of Minnesota scattered site transitional housing service for youth under the age of 25 who have experienced sex trafficking.
+We serve youth in the Central Minnesota counties of Aitkin, Cass, Crow Wing, Mille Lacs, Morrison, Todd, Wadena and the St. Cloud area.

 We provide safe housing and help young people meet basic needs.
 We also support them in shaping an individualized safety and life plan, and finding ongoing housing so they can successfully rebuild their lives.

 As we partner with public health officials and the rest of the community in limiting COVID-19, our priorities are to keep employees, volunteers and the people we support safe while continuing to provide essential services.